mjkeeble/mjkeeble/README.md

 ---

-#### In late 2020 I completed an intensive web development bootcamp at [Ironhack Berlin](https://ironhack.com/en/berlin) and from July 2021 I am proud to be part of the development team at [RightNow](https://www.rightnow.de) in Berlin.
+#### In late 2020 I completed an intensive web development bootcamp at [Ironhack Berlin](https://ironhack.com/en/berlin) and from July 2021 until June 2024 I was proud to be part of the development team at [RightNow](https://www.rightnow.de) in Berlin.

 What I offer is
 * **Front- and back-end development skills**